MSaifKhan01/TODO-ReactApp-01/README.md

 This is an E-commerce Dashboard project built using React.js.
 It includes several components for managing products, user profiles, and authentication.
 Below, you'll find an overview of the components and their functionalities.

+## Tech Stack Used

+- React.js: A front-end framework for building user interfaces.
+- React Router: Used for routing and navigation within the application.
+- CSS: Styles and responsive design for the components.
+- REST API: Enables communication with the backend server for user authentication and data management.
+- Node.js: A JavaScript runtime environment for building server-side applications.
+- Express: A web application framework for Node.js, used for building robust APIs.
+- MongoDB Atlas: A cloud-based database service for storing and managing data.

 ## Components

 ### 1. Navbar (Nav.js)